-- 1. FOR the election of Michael Bevacqua, John S. Bolton and David Kornblatt as Class III directors; and - 2.
-FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2024.
+- FOR the election of Peter Cannito, Joanne O. Isham and Kirk Konert as Class I directors; - 2.
+FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2025; and - 3.
+FOR the amendment of the Company's Certificate of Incorporation to limit the liability of certain officers of the Company.